duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	  C. voiceless bilabial stop
 	  D. voiceless velar stop
 		- voiceless alveolar fricative
-	- 15.How can you describe the medial consonant of the word "manner"? #card card-last-interval:: 4 card-repeats:: 1 card-ease-factor:: 2.6 card-next-schedule:: 2024-02-02T05:17:15.837Z card-last-reviewed:: 2024-01-29T05:17:15.837Z
+	- How can you describe the medial consonant of the word "manner"? #card card-last-score:: 5 card-repeats:: 1 card-next-schedule:: 2024-02-02T05:17:15.837Z card-last-interval:: 4 card-ease-factor:: 2.6 card-last-reviewed:: 2024-01-29T05:17:15.837Z collapsed:: true
-	  card-last-score:: 5
-	  collapsed:: true
 		- voiced alveolar nasal
-	- 13.Write TWO words which contain the sound described as "voiced alveolar retroflex". #card collapsed:: true
+	- Write TWO words which contain the sound described as "voiced alveolar retroflex". #card collapsed:: true
 		- red, right
-- Write a word which contain the sound described as "voiceless glottal fricative".
-- **Correct**
-- 1/1 Points
-- 2.Which word below contain the sound described as "voiced alveolar lateral"?
-- linen
-- women
-- yet
-- refer
 - **Incorrect**
 - 0/1 Points
 - 3.Choose the description for the initial consonant of the word "generosity".